 PRINCIPLE A4 THE MUSEUM IS A SECURE, WELL-MANAGED FACILITY THAT PRESENTS A POSITIVE PUBLIC IMAGE STANDARD A4.1 The museum has security of tenure for its premises.
 BENCHMARK A4.1.1 The museum has a current lease, or a land title, for its site, or correspondence confirming its right to the ongoing use of the site for a reasonable period into the future.
 STANDARD A4.2 The museum dedicates appropriate spaces to all activities.
 BENCHMARK A4.2.1 Efforts are made to have visitor orientation, displays, storage and loading, collection management, administration, meetings, and food preparation take place in appropriate spaces.
 Shops, public research areas, laboratories and workshops also have suitable, defined areas wherever possible.
 TIPS A museum also needs to ensure that hazardous materials are properly stored.
 In some museums, it may be appropriate to set aside space for cultural requirements (e.g. storing and processing collection items), or for ceremonial use.
 BOOKS AND ONLINE PUBLICATIONS Museums & Galleries Foundation of NSW & NSW Heritage Office, Just because It's Old (2004), pp. 8, 23-4 MA, Museum Methods (2002), section 1.2 BENCHMARK A4.2.2 Efforts are made to have the museum physically accessible to people of all ages and levels of ability, wherever possible.
 BOOKS AND ONLINE PUBLICATIONS Martin, Improving Access to Heritage Buildings (1999) Accessible Arts, Venue Access Audit STANDARD A4.3 The museum conserves, maintains, protects and documents its assets.
 BENCHMARK A4.3.1 The museum premises provide a suitable and safe environment for all of the museum's operations, including the storage and display of the collection.
-TIPS Buildings should be: and the second state to be solid and stable

-- dry

-- well ventilated

-- insect- and vermin-proof.

-HCC, Guidelines for Environmental Control in Cultural Institutions (2002)

-Regular maintenance and building inspections ensure that the museum's site, grounds, garden, buildings and equipment are kept tidy, clear of rubbish and in good repair.
+TIPS Buildings should be: solid and stable dry well ventilated insect- and vermin-proof.
+BOOKS AND ONLINE PUBLICATIONS HCC, Guidelines for Environmental Control in Cultural Institutions (2002) BENCHMARK A4.3.2 Regular maintenance and building inspections ensure that the museum's site, grounds, garden, buildings and equipment are kept tidy, clear of rubbish and in good repair.
+Useful strategies include: having maintenance schedules for buildings, grounds, gardens and equipment having a designated maintenance person or team.
+BENCHMARK A4.3.3 The museum draws on appropriate advice about its sites, gardens, buildings, fixtures and in situ collections of heritage significance, and develops and maintains these places according to conservation principles.
+BOOKS AND ONLINE PUBLICATIONS Museums & Galleries Foundation of NSW & NSW Heritage Office, Just because It's Old (2004), pp. 18-24 MA, Museum Methods (2002), section 1.2 Australia ICOMOS, Burra Charter (2013) BENCHMARK A4.3.4 The museum meets fire safety standards.
+TIPS Fire safety measures should include: emergency procedures fire drills fire-extinguishers 'No Smoking' signs and/or designated smoking areas regular maintenance of fire safety equipment smoke alarms.
+BOOKS AND ONLINE PUBLICATIONS re :source The Council for Museums, Archives & Libraries, Security in Museums, Archives and Libraries (2003), pp. 3, 11-14 BENCHMARK A4.3.5 The museum uses appropriate security measures.
+TIPS For example: